segmentio/segment-docs/src/profiles/quickstart.md

 > If you're using Engage, view additional steps to complete your space set up in the [Engage Foundations Onboarding Guide](/docs/engage/quickstart).

 > info ""
-> The Segment space UI name can be renamed later, but the space slug cannot be modified.
-As a consequence, the URL of the space cannot be changed.
+> You can rename the Segment space UI name, but can't modify the space slug.
+As a result, you can't change the URL of a space.